 WordWeb free version may be used indefinitely only by people who take at most two commercial flights (not more than one return flight) in any 12-month period.
 People who fly more than this need to purchase the Pro version if they wish to continue to use it after a 30-day trial period.

 Global greenhouse gas emissions are currently around 5 tonnes of carbon dioxide per person per year, and probably need to be reduced to zero within the next decades to have a good chance of avoiding more dangerous heating.
 Most computer users are responsible for far more emissions than is sustainable.
 For example two short-medium distance return flights can be equivalent to over 1 tonne of emissions1: more than an average person can safely emit over an entire year.

 If you do not qualify you must uninstall the program after the 30-day trial period or purchase WordWeb Pro.
 The licensing model is designed to allow relatively non-wealthy people to use the program free of charge, and to provide a small incentive for other people who fly a lot to cut down.

 Whenever a user no longer meets the above requirements, and they have installed the product for more than 30 days, they must uninstall the product or purchase WordWeb Pro.
-Subject to the lensing terms, WordWeb Software grants you a non-transferrable and nonexclusive license to use the free WordWeb software.
+Subject to the licensing terms, WordWeb Software grants you a non-transferrable and nonexclusive license to use the free WordWeb software.

 There is one exception to the above: not-for-profit educational establishments may make a network installation of WordWeb for the use of their students (regardless of whether their students individually meet the licensing requirement).

 1 Flights are particularly bad because of additional non-carbon emissions and cloud formation at high altitude: the short-term warming effect is estimated to be many times worse than the same CO2 emission at ground level, perhaps a factor of two worse on a twenty-year timescale, but it could be worse than this - the science is not well understood.
 Emissions from international aviation are also not covered by the Paris COP21 agreement, and it is extremely difficult to substitute aviation fuel with a sustainable alternative.